Comcast Hints At Plan For Paid Fast Lanes After Net Neutrality Repeal - Slashdot

 Nothing will clue people into what NN means faster than seeing that split pricing model for Social, Video, Email, etc.

-How motherfucking hard is it (Score:1)
+How motherfucking hard is it (Score:3, Insightful)

 to grasp that concept that if there is prioritization, then de-prioritization must be occurring at the same time.
 "Fast Lanes" create de-facto "Slow Lanes"